 History of the UPP

-In 1976, the cinema reopened as the Penultimate Picture Palace under the management of Bill Heine and Pablo Butcher.
-The cinema gained a reputation for showing an eclectic and provocative range of films that set the cinema apart from the mainstream theatres of the time.
-The Penultimate Picture Palace closed in 1994.
+1976 - Cinema reopens as the Penultimate Picture Palace by Bill Heine and Pablo Butcher and gains a reputation for showing eclectic and provocative films that set the cinema apart from other mainstream theatres.

 In 2011 (the cinema’s centenary year) local filmmaker Philip Hind made an excellent documentary about the history of the cinema.
 Head over to his website to watch: The Ultimate Survivor